caderek/arrows/packages/multimethod/README.md

 ## Introduction

-Multimethods are functions with superpowers - they can do all what ordinary functions can do, but additionally:
+Multimethods are functions with superpowers - they can do all that ordinary functions can do, but additionally:

-- can chose proper implementation based on the provided arguments, without explicit conditional logic,
+- can choose proper implementation based on the provided arguments, without explicit conditional logic,
 - can be easily extended, without the need to modify the original code,
 - allow you to write clean, concise and decoupled code.

-Multimethod library provides a tiny set of higher-order functions to create powerful, immutable multimethods - in a functional way.
+The multimethod library provides a tiny set of higher-order functions to create powerful, immutable multimethods - in a functional way.

 The library has **built-in type definitions**, which provide an excellent IDE support.